keyboardcat1/MineRTC/README.md

 # MineRTC

-The easiest minecraft proximity chat plugin to use
+The easiest minecraft proximity chat plugin to use.

+## Description

+MineRTC allows for Vanilla clients to talk to each other through proximity chat using their browsers.
+This is done through WebRTC connections and WebSockets.

 ## Usage
 ### Server